Gloriavale Christian Community: Investigation into Gloriavale School

+On 22 January 2026, the Ministry of Education confirmed two options for school-age children in Gloriavale: allowing students to enrol at an existing state school in the West Coast and operating a Te Kura hub at Gloriavale.
+The Education Ministry also confirmed it was negotiating establishing a Gloriavale unit as part of an existing state school.
+On 23 January, the cancellation of Gloriavale School's registration was delayed after the school board sought a judicial review by the High Court of the Education Ministry's decision to cancel its registration.

+On 3 September 2026, the Secretary of Education Ellen MacGregor-Reid confirmed that Ministry would cancel Gloriavale's registration, citing a special ERO review finding that the "school was not a physically and emotionally safe place for students."
+The Ministry of Education also sought to lift High Court orders preventing the school's closure.
+In response, a spokesperson for the Gloriavale Christian School Board expressed opposition to the Ministry's decision to cancel the school's registration and said it was considering legal options.
+The Children's Commissioner Jane Searle supported the Ministry's decision, while stating that Gloriavale children needed carefully managed transition plans and assistance to protect their education and well-being.

 Joint agency response

 In August 2022, the Sixth Labour Government set up a joint agency response to work on five key outcomes for Gloriavale community members: Glorivale members working without threat of punishment and receiving minimum legal entitlements, upholding children's rights, ensuring that children received an education and were not exploited for commercial gain, zero tolerance for serious harm and allowing people to freely leave the community.
 Despite the Ministry of Business, Innovation and Employment's (MBIE) concerns that ending the arrangement could undermine trust between Gloriavale and government agencies, Cabinet members of the National-led coalition government decided not to extend the arrangement beyond 31 December 2023.
 On 30 March 2024, this arrangement was reported by Radio New Zealand.
 The Education Review Office also reviewed Gloriavale's school, home schooling programme, and delivery of Te Kura.
 In addition, Gloriavale submitted progress reports to the Ministry of Social Development every six weeks.

 In December 2023, barrister Brian Henry sent a letter to Prime Minister Christopher Luxon calling for Gloriavale to be shut down.
 He also criticised the joint agency response for prioritising reforming Gloriavale over protecting victims of abuse.
 Henry also accused previous governments and agencies of enabling what he described as a "sex cult cloaked in Christianity."
 On 27 March 2024, Henry filed proceedings against four government agencies (Oranga Tamariki, the Department of Internal Affairs, Ministry of Social Development and Labour Inspectorate), accusing them of knowingly allowing abuse to happen at Gloriavale.